 In that time, I have worked with hundreds of companies to develop their inbound marketing strategies and optimize their use of HubSpot and I have seen the full spectrum of agency-client relationships, from the good, to the downright bad and ugly.

 Problems are bound to occur between agencies and their clients and in this article, I break down five of the most common ones.
-But first, why do companies work with HubSpot partner agencies?
+But first, why do companies work with HubSpot Solutions Partner?

-If your company is using HubSpot, working with a HubSpot Partner Agency can be an effective - and quick - way to ensure you are using the tool properly and getting the most from your investment.
+If your company is using HubSpot, working with a Solutions Partner can be an effective — and quick — way to ensure you are using the tool properly and getting the most from your investment.

-While there are many benefits of working with a HubSpot partner agency, there are also some potential pitfalls.
+While there are many benefits of working with a HubSpot Solutions Partner, there are also some potential pitfalls.

-Common Problems When Working With HubSpot Partner Agencies
+Common Problems When Working With HubSpot Solutions Partners

 With so many partner agencies to choose from, it should come as no surprise that their degree of experience with HubSpot and their level of expertise varies considerably - as do the experiences their clients have when working with them.

-Having said this, there is no “perfect” HubSpot partner agency - only the right agency for you.
+Having said this, there is no “perfect” HubSpot partner - only the right agency for you.

 While some agencies bill themselves as “full service,” others have specialized areas of expertise in things like website design, social media, content creation, integrations, etc.